unstoppabledomains/dev-docs/domain-distribution-and-management/guides/search-and-suggestions.md

 ```

 - If the `availability.status` is `AVAILABLE`, the domain is available for registration.
-- The price we expect you to collect from the user will be the value of `availability.price.subTotal.usdCents` (expressed as USD cents, divide it by `100` to get the value in USD).
+- All prices are expressed as USD cents.
+Divide the values by `100` to get the value in USD.
 - The `availability.price.listPrice.usdCents` is the value of the domain before any additional fees are included.
 Unstoppable Domains does not add any fees for our own TLDs.
+- The price we expect you to collect from the user will be the value of `availability.price.subTotal.usdCents`.
+- See the [full API specification](https://docs.unstoppabledomains.com/openapi/partner/latest/#operation/getMultipleDomains!c=200&path=items/@type&t=response) for additional details on possible responses

 ### Searching across Multiple TLDs